MarcoCaamal/Other-PHP-Framework/docs/en/event-service-provider.md

      * Event subscribers
      *
      * List of subscriber classes that will be automatically registered with the event dispatcher.
-     * Each subscriber class must have a subscribe method that accepts an EventDispatcherInterface
+     * Each subscriber class must have a subscribe method that accepts an EventDispatcherContract
      * instance as its only parameter.
      */
     'subscribers' => [